LewisCM14/restaurant-booking-app/README.md

 - **Imagery**

-    *There is limited use of imagery within the project as i felt a minimalist approach was an elegant solution that reflected the establishment best.
+    *There is limited use of imagery within the project as i felt a minimalist approach was an elegant solution that reflected the establishment growing into a contemporary venue.
 The hero image and the interactive map are the only doses ov color on the site, although there is future features that plan to expand on this.

 - **Layout**